ridwanray/Flytopost/README.md

 Please use "npm run flytopost" to launch the app.

 1. Menu, action, contents and footer is the current stage of the structure.
-2. Action componenet is updated with date and searh capapibilies.
+2. Action componenet is updated with date and search functionality.
 3. Body card component is looking good and responsive.